lianzeng/networklib/README.md

-# multiThread network library on linux platform
+# multiThread network library on linux platform Using C++11

-linux multi thread programming in C++11, refer to muduo lib.
+linux multi thread programming in C++11, refer to muduo, which use boost.

 1)IO multiplexing: poll, epoll;